 In this tab, keywords are divided into top-ranking tiers:

-- Ranking Top-1: keywords that show your app in the first position in the app store's search results
+- Rank Top-1: keywords that show your app in the first position in the app store's search results

-- Ranking Top-5: keywords that show your app between the 2nd and 5th positions
+- Rank Top-5: keywords that show your app between the 2nd and 5th positions

-- Ranking Top-10: keywords that show your app between the 5th and the 10th positions
+- Rank Top-10: keywords that show your app between the 5th and the 10th positions

-- Ranking Top-50: keywords that show your app between the 10th and the 50th position in the app store search results.
+- Rank Top-50: keywords that show your app between the 10th and the 50th position in the app store search results.